uw-it-aca/aws-experimental-deploy/README.md

 To run:

-  Copy ec2_vars/appservers-sample.yml to ec2_vars/appservers.yml, and fill it in.

-  Copy ec2_vars/infrastructure-sample.yml to ec2_vars/infrastructure.yml, and fill it in.
+  Copy vars/app-sample.yml to vars/app.yml, and fill it in.

-These files will be merged at some point.

   Copy sample.settings.py to settings.py, and fill it in.